MANUS Core 2.1 | Step By Step

 Unpair will disconnect the wireless glove from the current dongle.
 The glove will then appear in the ‘Unpaired Gloves’ section of the devices tab.

 When using the gloves wired, they will appear in the ‘Wired Gloves’ section of the devices tab.
-Wired gloves cannot be paired with a dongle however, a dongle will still be needed to inform the software what features will be available
+Wired gloves cannot be paired with a dongle.
+A connected dongle is still required for license purposes.

 Tracker information